sheed419/alx-low_level_programming/0x01-variables_if_else_while/README.md

-4-print_alphabt.c: prints lowercase alphabets without รรรe and q using only putchar function 5-print_numbers.c: prints single digit numbers of base 10 6-print_numberz.c: prints all single digit numbers of base 10 followed by a new line
+4-print_alphabt.c: prints lowercase alphabets without รรรe and q using only putchar function 5-print_numbers.c: prints single digit numbers of base 10 6-print_numberz.c: prints all single digit numbers of base 10 followed by a new line 7-print_tebahpla.c: prints lowercase alphabets in reverse followed by a newline